moonbuggy/docker-dnsmasq-updater/README.md

   -k FILE, --key FILE   identity/key file for SSH to the dnsmasq server -p PASSWORD, --password PASSWORD
-                        password for the dnsmasq server OR for an encrypted SSH key -f FILE, --file FILE  the file (including path) to write on the dnsmasq server -r COMMAND, --remote_cmd COMMAND
+                        password for the dnsmasq server OR for an encrypted SSH key

-                        the update command to execute on the dnsmasq server -t SECONDS, --delay SECONDS
-                        delay for writes to the dnsmasq server (default: '10') --ready_fd INT        set to an integer to enable signalling readiness by writing a new line to that integer file descriptor
+API server (needed by --manager):
+  --api_address PORT    address for API to listen on (default: '0.0.0.0') --api_port PORT       port for API to listen on (default: '8080') --api_key KEY         API access key
+  --api_backend STRING  API backend (refer to Bottle module docs for details)
 ```

-Any command line parameters take precedence over settings in
+Any command line parameters take precedence over settings in _dnsmasq_updater.conf_.
-`dnsmasq_updater.conf`.

 The SSH connection requires either a login/password combination or a login/key
 combination.
 If using a key that is encrypted any password parameter supplied